-Webinar The Value of Dispatchability: Unleashing Grid Flexible Solar February 28, 2019 11:00 AM PST/ 2:00 PM EST 60 Minutes Register for Webinar Unleashing the Full Potential of Solar Investigate how solar can provide additional value to the power grid by using solar generation to contribute flexibility services that help keep the system balanced.
+Webinar The Value of Dispatchability: Unleashing Grid Flexible Solar February 28, 2019 11:00 AM PST/ 2:00 PM EST 60 Minutes Register for Webinar Unleashing the Full Potential of Solar Investigate a real-world example of how solar can be an asset to the power grid by contributing flexibility that help keeps the system balanced.
 Our speakers will share highlights and impacts from a report by Tampa Electric Company (TECO), First Solar and E3 that models dispatching utility-scale solar resources in a similar manner as conventional units.
 This webinar will explore TECO’s vision for utility-scale solar, how these projects address regulatory hurdles for cost recovery, and the thinking behind their desire to leverage solar as a dispatchable resource.
 In addition, our panel of experts will also share how to leverage these capabilities in future procurement processes, and how different contract structures and business models best position utility-scale solar to act in a dispatchable manner.
-Share Share on TwitterShare on FacebookShare on LinkedIn About the Speakers John Sterling Director, Market & Policy Affairs, First Solar Ted Davidovich Manager, Utility Planning Ted is SEPA’s Manager, Utility Planning and is responsible for helping SEPA members develop strategic and operational plans that will help with the integration of distributed resources.
+Share Share on TwitterShare on FacebookShare on LinkedIn About the Speakers John Sterling Director, Market & Policy Affairs, First Solar Ted Davidovich Manager, Industry Strategy Ted is Manager of Industry Strategy and is responsible for helping SEPA members develop strategic and operational plans that will help with the integration of distributed resources.
 Prior to joining SEPA, Ted spent 35 years at Allegheny Energy in various positions, most recently in the Corporate Development and Strategic Planning areas with a focus on renewable energy, rates and regulation and generation planning.
 He has an associate’s degree in electrical engineering technology from Penn State and a bachelor’s degree in mechanical engineering from the University of Pittsburgh.
 Carlos Aldazabal Vice President of Regulatory Affairs, Tampa Electric and Peoples Gas System Carlos Aldazabal is vice president of Regulatory Affairs for Tampa Electric and Peoples Gas System.
 Since joining Tampa Electric in 1999, he has held leadership positions in the areas of fuel and interchange accounting, surveillance reporting, budgeting and analysis, and served as manager and director of Regulatory Affairs.
 His duties have included managing cost recovery for fuel and purchased power, interchange sales, and capacity payments as well as overseeing cost recovery for all other of Tampa Electric’s and Peoples Gas’ clauses.
 Aldazabal also spent some time as director of Investor Relations.
 Aldazabal has served as a company witness and has testified during various hearings at the Florida Public Service Commission.
 Aldazabal received both his Bachelor of Science in Accounting and Master of Accountancy from the University of South Florida.
 He is a Certified Public Accountant.